When you put up new drywall, it may seem that all you need to do is add two coats of regular paint, and you are done.

 While primer for new drywall may seem at first like an unnecessary step, there are good reasons why (and when) it should be applied first to your new drywall.

-I will try to cover all these reasons along with proper steps on how to prime your new drywall in this article.
+Below I will try to cover more about priming the wall and proper steps on how to prime your new drywall.

 But let’s start with basics.